The Keeper of Lost Causes (Kvinden i buret): Locarno Review

 The believably mismatched Assad (of Syrian origin in the novel, which goes unmentioned here) and Morck find themselves in the basement of their police station, which gives them the advantage of not being in the sightline of Jacobson (veteran actor Soren Pilmark), Morck’s boss who’s made it clear Morck's appointment to the new department is intended to keep the hothead away from his colleagues, who blame him for the shooting -- seen in the prolog -- which not only sidelined Mork but killed one officer and paralyzed another.

-The case that picks the fancy of the duo (which is less reliant on Assad's prodding than in the book) is a cold case from five years earlier, when a successful politician, Merete (Sonja Richter) supposedly jumped off a ferry to kill herself, leaving her mentally disabled younger brother, Uffe (Mikkel Boe Folsgaard, the King from A Royal Affair) behind.
+The case that piques the interest of the duo (which is less reliant on Assad's prodding than in the book) is a cold case from five years earlier, when a successful politician, Merete (Sonja Richter) supposedly jumped off a ferry to kill herself, leaving her mentally disabled younger brother, Uffe (Mikkel Boe Folsgaard, the King from A Royal Affair) behind.